 Proposals will be accepted only for:

-- Universities or colleges offering coursework or research in the student's Native language
+- universities or colleges offering coursework or research in the student's Native language, or

-- A fluent tribal language speaker of the student's Native language in a mentor-apprentice circumstance, private immersion or tutelage arrangement.
+- a fluent tribal language speaker of the student's Native language in a mentor-apprentice program, private immersion, or other instructional arrangement.

-- Research efforts to document and record a Native language for future preservation and education.
-Examples may include video or tape recording elder speakers, private tutelage or immersion classes; books or films.
+- documentation and recording of a Native language for preservation and future education (examples include video or audio recording of elder speakers, private instruction or immersion classes, books or films).

 $2,500-$10,000 per year